QifanJiang/Lionet/README.md

 ```
 and setup the corresponding network with your metamask wallet.

-Finally, you would run the line
+Finally, you would run the line to deploy it on local host:
 ```bash
 npm run local
 ```
-in your terminal.
 Open http://localhost.3000 with your browser and have fun!